darrenburns/ward/docs/source/index.rst

 * Support for :ref:`testing async code<async_tests>`
 * :ref:`Parameterised testing <parameterisation>` allows you to run a single test on multiple inputs
 * Configurable with :ref:`pyproject.toml<pyproject>`, but works out-of-the-box with sensible defaults
-* Fast -- Ward's suite of ~250 tests completes in <0.3 seconds on my machine
+* Speedy -- Ward's suite of ~300 tests completes in ~0.4 seconds on my machine

 .. image:: ./_static/intro_screenshot.png
     :align: center